 Range Announces Conference Call to Discuss Fourth Quarter 2022 Financial Results

-/EIN News/ -- FORT WORTH, Texas, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- RANGE RESOURCES CORPORATION (NYSE: RRC) announced today that its fourth quarter 2022 financial results news release will be issued Monday, February 27 after the close of trading on the New York Stock Exchange.
+FORT WORTH, Texas, Jan.
+27, 2023 (GLOBE NEWSWIRE) -- RANGE RESOURCES CORPORATION RRC announced today that its fourth quarter 2022 financial results news release will be issued Monday, February 27 after the close of trading on the New York Stock Exchange.

 A conference call to review the financial results is scheduled on Tuesday, February 28 at 9:00 a.m.
 ET (8:00 a.m.
 CT).
 A webcast of the call may be accessed at www.rangeresources.com.
 The webcast will be archived for replay on the Company's website until March 28, 2023.

-RANGE RESOURCES CORPORATION (NYSE: RRC) is a leading U.S. independent natural gas and NGL producer with operations focused on stacked-pay projects in the Appalachian Basin.
+RANGE RESOURCES CORPORATION RRC is a leading U.S. independent natural gas and NGL producer with operations focused on stacked-pay projects in the Appalachian Basin.
 The Company is headquartered in Fort Worth, Texas.
 More information about Range can be found at www.rangeresources.com.

 SOURCE: Range Resources Corporation